 Hertz Holdings did not design and maintain effective monitoring controls related to the design and operational effectiveness of our internal controls.
 Specifically, Hertz Holdings did not maintain personnel and systems within the internal audit function that were sufficient to ensure the adequate monitoring of control activities.

-One or more of the foregoing control deficiencies contributed to the previously reported restatement of our financial statements for the years 2012 and 2013, each of the quarters of 2013 and the second quarter of 2015, including misstatements of direct operating expenses, accounts payable, accrued liabilities, allowance for doubtful accounts, prepaid expenses and other assets, depreciation of vehicles sold through retail car sales locations, and non-fleet property and equipment and the related accumulated depreciation and also resulted in audit adjustments to the Hertz Holdings' consolidated financial statements for 2015.
-Additionally, the foregoing control deficiencies could result in material misstatements of consolidated financial statements that would not be prevented or detected.
-Accordingly, Hertz Holdings' management has determined these control deficiencies constitute material weaknesses.
+This control deficiency resulted in some instances of the internal audit function's failure to identify or sufficiently follow through on the analysis of certain inappropriate accounting decisions and changes in accounting methodology.
+One or more of the foregoing control deficiencies contributed to the restatement of our financial statements for the years 2012 and 2013 and each of the quarters of 2013, including the misstatements of direct operating expenses, accounts payable, accrued liabilities, allowance for doubtful accounts, prepaid expenses and other assets, and non-fleet property and equipment and the related accumulated depreciation.
+Additionally, the foregoing control deficiencies could result in material misstatements of the consolidated financial statements that would not be prevented or detected.
+Accordingly, Hertz Holdings' management has determined that these control deficiencies constitute material weaknesses.